reddimohan/flask-rest-api-barebones-with-authentication/README.md

 ```sh
 pip install -r requirements.txt
 ```
-5. Install Mongodb
+5. Install Mongodb or You can create the database in the MongoCloud for free, click [here][mongo-cloud] to get free account
 6. Setup password for mongo
     * Go to mongo console by using `mongo`
-    * Execure below queries
+    * Execute below queries
     ```sh
-    use emr
+    use library
     db.createUser(
         {
             user: "username",
             pwd: "password",
-            roles: [ { role: "readWrite", db: "emr" } ]
+            roles: [ { role: "readWrite", db: "library" } ]
         }
     )
     ```
     * Enable authentication in `/etc/mongodb.conf`
     * Restart mongodb service
-    * To connect to mongodb from console, `use mongo emr -u admin -p` and then enter password when prompted
+    * To connect to mongodb from console, `use mongo library -u admin -p` and then enter password when prompted
-5. `export FLASK_ENV=development` in Linux and use set in windows
+7. `export FLASK_ENV=development` in Linux and use set in windows
-6. execute `flask run` to run the application
+8. execute `flask run` to run the application
-7. Start the application
+9. Start the application
 ```sh
 python app.py
 or